martinfreedman/LispFlat/README.md

     }
 }
 ```
-This has a simple test harness, run before I can reach the Repl().
+This has a simple test harness, optionally (by a command line argument) run before I can reach the Repl().
 Apart from the cost of ignoring some
-of the tests this worked very well for this project.
-Again if I took it more seriously this is
+of the tests, this worked very well for this project.
+(If I took it more seriously this is
-not the way I would recommend it.
-As I said previously it was fun to go back to the way I tested in the 80s
+not the way I would recommend it).
+It was fun to go back to the way I tested in the 80s
 and early 90s.

 Note that apart from some higher-order functions such as zip, already being in the original